Do you have any queries?

 Drugs such as penicillin, ibuprofen, carbamazepine, trastuzumab, and docetaxel may cause allergic reactions in some people.

 You need no special precaution to undergo an allergy test.
-However, in certain cases, your doctor may ask you to fast before a test.
-Inform your doctor if you are taking medications before taking an allergy test.
+However, inform your doctor if you are taking medications before taking an allergy test.

 full medical check up